Keyfactor/hashicorp-vault-orchestrator/docsource/hcvkvpem.md

 - **Mount Point** - This is the mount point name for the instance of the Key Value secrets engine.
   - If left blank, will default to "kv-v2".
   - If your organization utilizes Vault enterprise namespaces, you should include the namespace here.
-- **Passphrase Path** - The path to the secret (and optional JSON property) where the PEM-encoded private key is located.
+- **Private Key Path** - The path to the secret (and optional JSON property) where the PEM-encoded private key is located.
 Leave blank for certificate-only stores with no private key.

 #### Set the server username and password